ryankaplan/gpu-distance-field/README.md

 # gpu-distance-field

-This library efficiently generates distance fields of 2D images using an approach called [Jump Flooding](http://rykap.com/graphics/skew/2016/02/25/voronoi-diagrams/).
+This library generates signed distance fields of antialiased black and white images using an approach called [Jump Flooding](http://rykap.com/graphics/skew/2016/02/25/voronoi-diagrams/).

 It has no dependencies and doesn't use any WebGL extensions, and its performance and quality are optimized for games and 2D graphics demos.
 On many systems its fast enough to generate distance fields for content that changes at 60fps.

-Caveats:

-- It generates unsigned distance fields (not SDFs).
-- It's output is lower quality than CPU methods like [TinySDF](https://github.com/mapbox/tiny-sdf).
+The performance comes at a cost though -- it's output is lower quality than CPU methods like [TinySDF](https://github.com/mapbox/tiny-sdf).

-Here's a GIF of the demo in this repo which generates a distance field of the canvas on the left and lets you sample distances in Javascript.
+Below is a GIF of one of the demos in this repo which generates a distance field of the canvas on the left and lets you sample distances in Javascript.

 ![Demo GIF](/static/demo.gif)